 It’s expected that by the middle of this year, Facebook will begin running out of places to show ads.
 For advertisers that means it’s going to become more costly to put your ads on the social network.

-For that reason, it’s becoming even more important to get a decent return on your Facebook Ads spend.
+For that reason, it’s becoming even more important to get a decent Facebook Ads ROI.
 Which is why I’m here today to show you exactly how to do that.

 1. Target Audience